videogamerm/Journal_Note/README.md

 # Journal_Note
-You Need Python3 and pygame and terminal or powershell Downlaod version .tar.gz or .zip run by Doing ./run.sh.
+You Need Python3, pygame, and ruby,and terminal or powershell Downlaod version .tar.gz or .zip run by Doing ./run.sh.
 On Windows do ./run.ps1 in powershell.